MatAtBread/AI-UI/guide/iterators.md

 });
 const counter2 = helpedCount2(10);

-// or called the intrinsic `count` and add helpers to the result: const counter3 = iterableHelpers(count(10));
+// or call the intrinsic `count` and add helpers to the result: const counter3 = iterableHelpers(count(10));
 ```
 In each case, the resulting async iterable will function just as a standard async interable: